 at your temples, except it's bone and skin,

 in walls around you and the bright at the end

 Walk like your body

 Talk like a tin can kicked

 from the matter of your mind,

 I Can'tThere are a lot of things I cant do.
 Advanced Theoretical Physics for example, write in fluent Thai for another, although I did go through a phase a few years ago of trying to learn it.
 Some of things I cant do are due to simple biology, such as seeing without glasses, or singing soprano (not that I can sing in any other range either).
 Others are less justifiable.
 I cant, for example, eat pork without feeling violently ill.
 I cant write in verse without lapsing into cheesy love poetry, no matter what I was writing about to begin with.
-I cant bring myself to listen to anything by Abba, although as I understand it,:thumb15165278:
+I cant bring myself to listen to anything by Abba, although as I understand it, that is a common failing.:thumb15165278:

 :thumb25498123: :thumb30455243: :thumb13929979: